R-ArcGIS/arcgisgeocode/cran-comments.md

 ## Use of \dontrun

-The use of dontrun is to ensure that the geocoding services are not called as they often require a user credential.
-And we do not want automatic testing to burden the public service.
+The use of dontrun is to ensure that the geocoding services are not called as they often require a user credential and we do not want automatic testing to burden the public service.